Tired of “helpful” advice about how to get rid of acne that doesn’t really help?

 Here are some of the best options:

 - Manuka Honey – naturally antibacterial and very healing, this is a great versatile remedy.
-See this page for options.
+See this page for details about using Manuka Honey.

 - Baking Soda – the home helper is also a skin helper!
-This has many uses and some people swear by it, see this page for recipes and guidelines.
+This has many uses and some people swear by it, see this page about using baking soda for acne.

 - 5 natural acne remedies on this page